davidmukiibi/my-custom-terraform-provider/terraform-provider-bucketlist/README.md

+# Custom Terraform Provider making API calls to a custom API endpoint

-To make use of the newly built provider, follow the steps below:
+## To make use of the newly built provider, follow the steps below

 1. While in the root folder, run `make install`. this will:
    1. Build the Go binary.